Photo Credit: Astrid Duenkelmann, MPIfG

 Chase Foster, PhD

-My research is in comparative and international political economy, with a focus on competition law and market regulation.
+My research is in comparative and international political economy, with a focus on market regulation in Europe and North America.

 I am currently a Lecturer in Public Policy & Management at SOAS, University of London.
 Previously, I held academic positions at the Technical University of Munich, Brown University, and the LSE.